Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 Imagine my surprise then when my use of it turns up that the service is actually quite good, albeit flawed and limited.

-All in all, Costco Complete ID has a good reputation for identity monitoring, recovery services, and offers insurance coverage of up to $1 million.
-And this company has an affordable price of $8.99 a month, barely the cost of a decent meal, as long as you’re a Costco member.
-It is a well-rounded ID security package, which covers most of the bases.
-Also, it won’t drain your wallet dry.
+All in all, Costco Complete ID is cost-effective and has a legitimate reputation for identity monitoring, recovery services, and offers insurance coverage of up to $1 million.
+Additionally, this company provides its services at an affordable price of $8.99 a month, which is barely the cost of a decent meal.
+If you are a Costco member, then it’s definitely worth considering.
+It is a well-rounded ID security package that covers most bases and won’t drain your wallet dry.

 Monitoring and Alerts: 8/10